KT12/LPTHW/README.md

 # LPTHW

-Some exercises in Python 3 for Learn Python the Hard Way
+Exercises in Python 3 for Learn Python the Hard Way